jonglennmoe/utopiamusic/README.md

 # utopiamusic
 Test for full-stack engineer at utopia music.

-# setup
+# install
-Make sure you have NPM installed.

-Clone repo.
+- clone the project.
+- cd to the *project path*/test
+- run > npm install

-CD to repo directory.
-Run > npm run test
+- run > npm test